VisActor/VMind/docs/assets/api/en/generateChart.md

 # generateChart

 ## Interface Description:
-The generateChart function is used for intelligent chart generation.
+The generateChart function is used to call LLM to complete intelligent generation of charts, and returns the generated chart spec, chart type, and field mapping, etc.
+If the passed in dataset is undefined, a spec template will be generated, and fillSpecWithData can be called later to fill data into the spec.

 ## Supported Models:
 - GPT-3.5